remix-run/react-router/packages/react-router/docs/api/hooks.md

 }
 ```

-The `useRouteMatch` hook takes a single argument, which is identical to [props argument of matchPath](./matchPath.md#props).
+The `useRouteMatch` hook either :

+- takes a single argument, which is identical to [props argument of matchPath](./matchPath.md#props).
 It can be either a pathname as a string (like the example above) or an object with the matching props that `Route` accepts, like this:

 ```jsx
 const match = useRouteMatch({